drose379/picturePerfect/README.md

 ##picturePerfect
-A photo handling library for Android

-Handling images coming from the users Gallery / Camera can get messy and confusing.
-This library offers simplicity when it comes to photo handline
+_Handling images coming from the users Gallery / Camera can get messy and confusing.
+This library offers simplicity when it comes to photo handline_

 _Selecting Photos From Gallery, with a crop_